MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADServiceAccount.md

 ### -DNSHostName
 Specifies the DNS (Domain Name System) host name of the Service Account.

-This parameter sets the value of the FQDN (Fully Quilified Domain Name) for the Service Account created.
+This parameter sets the value of the FQDN (Fully Qualified Domain Name) for the Service Account created.

 The following example shows how to set this parameter for a Service Account called service1 in the domain contoso.com